 Authors of historical corpora are bound by many such constraints to available materials.
 They may only use one communication channel – written sources, and only ones that were preserved over hundreds of years.
 There are, however, also some advantages to working with historical material.
 Researchers have at their disposal a closed set of texts, one that has already finished its evolution – in comparison, a corpus of modern texts will always be open.
 Using historical material also results in a research perspective that is distanced by time, facilitating easier synthesis.

-In order to keep the corpus balanced, we have decided that very long texts (such as the so called Gdańsk Bible, Syreniusz herbarium, the collected sermons of Birkowski, Młodzianowski or Starowolski) will only be included in the form of selected fragments.
+In order to keep the corpus balanced, we have decided that very long texts (such as the so-called Gdańsk Bible, Syreniusz’s herbarium, the collected sermons of Birkowski, Młodzianowski or Starowolski) will only be included in the form of selected fragments.
+The metadata set contains information about which fragment was included in the corpus.

 In choosing texts for KorBa, we have considered the following types of variation: chronological, geographical, genre and subject matter.

-The chronological representation of texts in KorBa can be seen on the following graph:
+The chronological representation of the texts in KorBa is presented in the charts below:

 The geographical variation of texts in KorBa can be seen on the following map: